-Decades later, Elderly Services is a nationally recognized leader in adult day care, and the number of elders at our center has reached 150 weekly.
+Decades later, Elderly Services is a nationally recognized leader in adult day care, and the number of elders at our center (pre-pandemic) had reached 150 weekly.
 According to founder Anne Ginevan, “We were only the second adult day care center in the state, but today I believe wholeheartedly we are the best.”
 More and more families are choosing our adult day care center to avoid nursing home placement for their elderly relative.

 - Completed $5 million capital campaign and built our own building in 2005—the Harry & Jeanette Weinberg Center for Elderly Services.